gristlabs/grainjs/docs/dispose.md

 In short, when creating an instance of `Disposable`:

 1. Always prefer using `SomeClass.create()` method.
-2. Always prefer passing in the owner as the first argument.
+2. Always prefer passing in the owner as the first argument to `create`.

 Because the owned objects aren’t cleaned up until their owner is disposed, this pattern should be used in the constructor.
 It may also make sense in some initialization method that’s called once.
-It does not make sense to call SomeClass.create(this) or this.autoDispose(...) in a method that gets called multiple times.
+It does not make sense to call `SomeClass.create(this)` or `this.autoDispose(...)` in a method that gets called multiple times.
 On each call, some resource gets created (like `SomeClass` or a subscription), and they will accumulate until this object itself is disposed.
 In most cases like this, you’d want each call to create and take ownership of the new resource, and clean up the previous one.
 For this, read on about Holders.